 A number of Brothers and Sisters have been inquiring us regarding what they can anticipate from the Nikah ceremony.
-So this post shows a step by step information to all those thinking about getting married.
+So this post shows a Nikah ceremony step by step information to all those thinking about getting married and the Nikah requirements in Islam.

 What is Nikah?